redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 ### Returning Only Some Comments

-Just like Redwood is split into a web- and api-side, we'll need to make both frontend and backend changes to get only some comments to show.
+We'll need to make both frontend and backend changes to get only some comments to show.
 Let's start with the backend and do a little test-driven development to make this change.

 #### Introducing the Redwood Console